Wilson loops with neural networks: Applications and results

 Next, we analyze the effective masses of the correlators defined by the following equation:

 where $W$ represents either the neural-network Wilson loop, the plain Wilson loop, or the Coulomb-gauge Wilson lines.
 Figure~\ref{fig:meff_comparison} illustrates the effective mass plots for the three correlators.
-Both the neural-network Wilson loop and the Coulomb gauge Wilson lines demonstrate a significantly better signal and much less excited-state contamination than the plain Wilson loops.
-However, at small $t$ (up to five or six), the Coulomb gauge Wilson lines and the neural network still suffer from some excited-state contamination.
-Furthermore, the neural network performs comparably well or even better than the Coulomb gauge Wilson lines in terms of signal-to-noise ratio and the range of the plateau.
-Therefore, we conclude that the neural-network approach is as effective as the Coulomb gauge method while still providing gauge-invariant operators.
+Both the neural-network Wilson loop and the Coulomb-gauge Wilson lines demonstrate a significantly better signal and much less excited-state contamination than the plain Wilson loops.
+However, at small $t$ (up to five or six), the Coulomb-gauge Wilson lines and the neural network still suffer from some excited-state contamination.
+Furthermore, the neural network performs comparably well or even better than the Coulomb-gauge Wilson lines in terms of signal-to-noise ratio and the range of the plateau.
+Therefore, we conclude that the neural-network approach is as effective as the Coulomb-gauge method while still providing gauge-invariant operators.
 Reducing further the excited-state contamination at small $t$ remains an open challenge for future studies.

 A relevant question is how different network architectures influence their final physical outcomes.
 So far, we have introduced three different network architectures.
 Figure~\ref{fig:meff_comparison_2} shows the effective mass for all three.
 We notice that all three networks show the same plateau range and value.
 The primary distinction lies in the excited-state contamination at small $t$, which we aim to minimize.
-The difference between the ``ConvBilin'' network and the other two architectures disappears when a more complex ``ConvBilin'' network is used; this configuration was selected for demonstration purposes.
+The difference between the ConvBilin network and the other two architectures disappears when a more complex ConvBilin network is used; this configuration was selected for demonstration purposes.
 Since the final physical outcome depends only slightly on the network architecture, the optimal network is assessed based on signal quality and computational cost.
 More complex networks typically require greater computational resources.
-However, in certain situations, prioritizing networks that minimize excited state contamination---regardless of computational cost---can be advantageous.
+However, in certain situations, prioritizing networks that minimize excited-state contamination---regardless of computational cost---can be advantageous.

 To extract the static energy of the ground state

 we perform a plateau fit by selecting a reasonable time range and propagating the statistical error through blocking and jackknife resampling.
 An example of this analysis is shown in Fig.~\ref{fig:meff_comparison}, showing statistical uncertainties only.